jonstones/st1s.uk/_posts/2019-04-14-Slam-Door-Trains.md

 Being dragged down the platform, scuffing his posh black shoes..
 "How long can he hold on for?" is going through my head.
 There is nothing I can do to help.. if he just stays hanging on, then he can recover his dignity when the train slows some more.

-Nope, he can't hold on any longer, and he decides to let go, with a blank expression on his face...
+Nope, he can't hold on any longer, and he decides to let go.
+He glances at me with a blank expression on his face...
 "Yeah..
 I'm still in control.
 I know what I'm doing".

 Smack!
 He slaps the tarmac with his face, tumbles head-to-toe a few times, and comes to rest, star shaped, face down, jacket all torn.
 His briefcase hits the tarmac and explodes.
-Lunch box also explodes.
+His Lunch box also explodes.
 His laptop comes apart into its component pieces... phone the same.. papers and pens everywhere.

 The train gracefully just carries on with its routine quietly coming to a stop about 30secs later.
 The announcement sarcastically says "Welcome to Brighton Station!".